cw-dvr8/JSON-validation-schemas/example_schemas/README.md

 These are schemas that I used to figure out how JSON validation schemas work.

+I used [ajv-cli](https://github.com/jessedc/ajv-cli) on Windows 10 as the validation tool for the following schemas.
+I had to install
+[Node.js](https://nodejs.org/en/download/) first, and it seem happiest installing and running out of a git bash shell.

 ### test1_validator_schema.json

 This is as basic as it gets.
 This was just for me to get in my mind how a validation schema works.